voder-ai/create-fastify-ts/user-docs/api.md

 - When you run the compiled server directly or via `npm start` in a generated project (which runs `node dist/src/index.js`), logs are emitted as structured JSON lines from Pino.
 The generated-project logging tests (`src/generated-project-logging.test.ts`) assert that these JSON logs are present and that log levels behave as configured.
 - When you run `npm run dev` in a generated project, the `dev-server.mjs` script starts the compiled server with Node's `-r pino-pretty` flag in non-production environments.
 This keeps the same structured log data but formats it into human-readable, colorized output suitable for local development.

-The internal stub server (`src/server.ts`) is wired the same way as the generated project server with respect to log levels and JSON logging, but it is used only inside this repository for tests – generated projects do not run that stub server.

 ## Attribution